hyprwm/hyprland-wiki/content/Configuring/Keywords.md

 {{< callout type=info >}}

-The `env` keyword works just like `exec-once`, meaning it will only fire once on Hyprland's launch.
+A new environment cannot be passed to already running processes.
+If you change / add / remove an `env = ` entry when Hyprland is running, only newly spawned apps will pick up the changes.

 {{< /callout >}}

-You can use the `env` keyword to set environment variables when Hyprland starts, e.g:
+You can use the `env` keyword to set environment variables, e.g:

 ```ini